SWIFTSIM/swiftsim/doc/RTD/source/Task/adding_your_own_neighbour_loop.rst

 ..
 Neighbour Loop Task
-   Loic Hausammann 17th July 2018
    Mladen Ivkovic Sep 2020

 .. _task_adding_your_own_neighbour_loop:
 .. highlight:: c

-Adding a Particle Interactoin/Neighbour Loop Task
+Adding a Particle Interaction/Neighbour Loop Task
 =================================================

 There are quite a few subtle and not so subtle differences when adding tasks that include